Skip to main content

 • Choose a safe artificial tree : Choose a tree that is fire resistant; you will see a fire-resistant label when buying.
 When setting it up, ensure the base is sturdy to avoid tipping or falling over.

 • Keep live trees watered : Make sure you choose a fresh live tree.
-Keep it watered to ensure it remains green and fresh and not become a fire hazard.
+Keep it watered to ensure it remains green and fresh and does not become a fire hazard.

 • Inspect all light strands before using: Carefully inspect all light strands for damage, loose sockets, fraying, and broken lights.
 Only use CSA-approved lights.